ruuhsu/ruuhsu.github.io/index.md

 ---

 ## Current Position
-Predoctoral Fellow

-Genetics and Genomics

-Baylor College of Medicine
+PhD Student at the Baylor College of Medicine

-Houston, Texas United States

 ## Professional Interests
 - Population Genetics and Epidemiology